 While this may sound simple, it’s extremely difficult to find new sales opportunities to grow market share, beat out a given competitor (or ten), and attract new consumers in a busy marketplace.
 A smart, data-driven market penetration strategy focuses on challenging direct and indirect competitors by empowering the customers or clients the business wants to reach — even in saturated markets.
 Although considered risky, successful market penetration can be an important component of nearly any marketing strategy and can lead to solid growth and revenue generation.

 When it comes to reaching a larger audience, you want to focus on educating one specific group of people.
 Ask yourself, “What are the common problems this group is having?
 And how can I help solve them?”
 Understand who benefits from your service and how you can earn their trust.

 Think about the people you learn from in your space.
 Why do you follow them?
 Could it be that they offer valuable content.
 You read their blogs, follow them on social, read their articles in publications, listen to them on podcasts.
 You probably even perceive them as being the best around — because they are everywhere.
-This is exactly how a strong marketing program works to further push companies into existing markets.
+This is exactly how a strong marketing program works to further push companies into existing or emerging markets.